Watch our short video where Chelsea Turner explains what you need to know

 Overview

-You may have seen the news that HMRC's Making Tax Digital for Income Tax starts in April 2026.
-If you earned more than £50,000 as a sole trader or landlord in 2024-25, you need to comply – but don’t panic, we're here to make it simple.
+You may have seen the news that HMRC's Making Tax Digital for Income Tax started in April 2026.
+If you earned more than £50,000 as a sole trader or landlord in 2024-25, you need to act now – but don’t panic, we're here to make it simple.

 What you need to do: